-Professor Kaufman joined Maine Law as Professor of Practice in 2016, bringing more than 40 years’ experience in private practice and more than a decade of experience teaching transactional courses and practice skills.
+In 2016 Andrew Kaufman joined Maine Law as Professor of Practice, bringing more than 40 years’ experience in private practice and more than a decade of experience teaching transactional courses and practice skills.
 He has mentored fledgling transactional law students at several of the country’s leading law schools, including Vanderbilt University Law School, UCLA School of Law and the University of Southern California Gould School of Law.

 Building on his long interest in the pedagogy of teaching transactional lawyering skills, Professor Kaufman’s courses address — from a transactional lawyer’s perspective – such topics as business associations, commercial law (including secured transactions), leveraged buyouts, mergers and acquisitions, risk management and compliance, syndicated loan transactions, and various other current issues in transactional practice.
 When feasible, Professor Kaufman combines the doctrinal elements of his subject matter with the experiential in order to give students background in not only “why,” but “how.”
 He uses hypotheticals based on actual transactions to help students understand the inherent and external risks presented by both the transaction and the transactional process itself and how to use their lawyering skills to identify and mitigate those risks.